ROGITHB/FSD-WD-T-11/README.md

 npm start
 Testing
 Use Postman to test the API endpoints.
 See the request and response examples in the code.

+5.Techstacks needs to be used :
+Node.js
+Express.js
+Mongoose (MongoDB)
+Postman

 ### Conclusion